GoogleChrome/developer.chrome.com/site/en/blog/insider-april-2022/index.md

 * **The Update:** We have identified a significant opportunity to improve how often the [Back/Forward cache](https://web.dev/bfcache/) can deliver instant back/forward navigations.
 This requires a change in how BFCache behaves on pages served with the [Cache-control: no-store HTTP header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control#:~:text=shared%20caches%20only.-,no%2Dstore,-The%20no%2Dstore).
 We have a public proposal designed to prevent significant surprises by monitoring various signals (e.g. evicting pages from the BFCache whenever an HTTP-only cookie changes), and carve-outs (e.g. group policy for Enterprise/Edu customers) for unique contexts.
 This is a complex but exciting opportunity, and we’d love additional scrutiny and feedback!
+#### Timeline

-* **Timeline:** Tentatively, shipping in Chrome 102 (assuming no major surprises).
+Tentatively, shipping in Chrome 102 (assuming no major surprises).

+#### Call to action:

-* **Call to action:** See [the proposal](https://docs.google.com/document/d/1qX1w6L6laTzpFTh78dvT7wwC1060Z3he2Azp4BAwsUE/edit) for further details, including how to enable a work-in-progress implementation, and ways to share feedback such as actual scenarios in which our approach would create new hurdles.
+See [the proposal](https://docs.google.com/document/d/1qX1w6L6laTzpFTh78dvT7wwC1060Z3he2Azp4BAwsUE/edit) for further details, including how to enable a work-in-progress implementation, and ways to share feedback such as actual scenarios in which our approach would create new hurdles.

 Through this series, I hope to be able to give our developer community a sense of focus and connection by bringing them closer to my team and their work.
 So stay tuned and watch this space for more updates.